fredemmott/HTCC/docs/settings.md

 DWORD

-Number of milliseconds that the hand must be moving for hand tracking to activate.
+Number of milliseconds that the hand must be in the Active FOV for hand tracking to activate.

-### HandTrackingWakeSpeed

-STRING

-Speed - in meters per second - that the hand must be moving for hand tracking to activate.

 ### HandTrackingSleepMilliseconds

 DWORD

-Number of milliseconds that the hand must be still for hand tracking to deactivate.
+Number of milliseconds that the hand must be outside of the Sleep FOV for hand tracking to deactivate.

-### HandTrackingSleepSpeed
+### HandTrackingWakeSleepBeeps

-STRING

-Maximum speed, in meters per second, that the hand must be moving to be considered still.
+DWORD

+Play beeps when hand tracking wakes up or sleeps.
+This is useful when tweaking the wake/sleep settings, but generally not for normal use.

+- 0: Wake/sleep beeps are disabled
+- 1: Wake/sleep beeps are enabled

 ## Other OpenXR Hand Tracking Settings